Today I’m sharing a free printable Year in Review for kids. This is a great memento to keep in their keepsake box to look back on in years to come.

 As they get older, it’s fun to pull them all out and see how the kids interests changed over the years and also see how quickly they grew.
 I’m sharing the printable in hopes that it will help others enjoy this tradition as well.

-This year, I’m sharing two different versions.
-You can choose a colorful printout or a black and white version the kids can color in themselves.
+This printable comes in two different versions.
+You get a black and white version the kids can color in themselves.

 Fun Ways to Use the Printable Year in Review